Richard Ottaway: 2009 expenses scandal

 During the Daily Telegraph expenses scandal it was revealed that Ottaway claimed for a second home nine miles south of the constituency, with another house minutes from Parliament.
 Ottaway apologised to constituents for his part in 'allowing an indefensible system of allowances to develop' and announced he would let Croydon South party members decide his fate in a vote of confidence.
 The local association's President, Lord Bowness, chaired the meeting, which ended in a secret ballot that Ottaway won.

 Among his expenses claims between April 2004 and March 2008 were £59.99 on light bulbs and £48 for modifying a scarifier.
 He paid back £2,025 that he had claimed as half of the price of an orthopaedic bed and £1,400 for homeware and electrical goods.
 David Cameron's Conservative head office scrutiny panel did not ask him to pay back any more.

 2014 incident with constituents

 It was reported that Ottaway called the police for 'security' when a group of constituents – most of whom were of pension age – visited his office to hand in a petition against the 'Gagging Law' (Transparency of Lobbying, non-Party Campaigning, and Trade Union Administration Bill) on 17 January 2014.
 A Metropolitan Police spokesman said: "Officers spoke to all parties.
 No offences were identified and the officers left."
 Ottaway, however, was reported as saying that he would do the same again.

 Personal life

 Ottaway married Nicky, a magistrate and former international television production executive, in 1982.
-His main leisure interests are jazz and sailing.
-He is an active member of the All Party Parliamentary Jazz Appreciation Group.
-He is also an enthusiastic amateur yachtsman, competing in the Daring keelboat class.
+He is also an enthusiastic amateur yachtsman, winning several regattas in Daring keelboat class in Cowes.
+He is a member of the Royal Thames Yacht Club, the Royal London Yacht Club, and the Island Sailing Club.

 He is the nephew of the actor James Ottaway.